niieani/bash-oo-framework/README.md

 # enable basic logging for this file
 namespace myApp
-Log.AddOutput myApp DEBUG
+Log::AddOutput myApp DEBUG

 # now we can write with the DEBUG output set
 Log "Play me some Jazz, will ya? $(UI.Powerline.Saxophone)"

 # redirect error messages to STDERR
-Log.AddOutput error STDERR
+Log::AddOutput error STDERR
 subject=error Log "Something bad happened."

 # reset outputs
-Log.ResetAllOutputsAndFilters
+Log::ResetAllOutputsAndFilters

 # You may also hardcode the use for the StdErr output directly:
-Console.WriteStdErr "This will be printed to STDERR, no matter what."
+Console::WriteStrErr "This will be printed to STDERR, no matter what."
 ```

 Both the colors and the powerline characters fallback gracefully on systems that don't support them.